SHOW COMPLEX OPENING SOON.

 Apartment of the Month

-Apartment 10 is a beautiful bright 1-bedroom apartment with East facing patio from the Living room, situated on the Ground floor at Plas Elyrch in Abergavenny.
-Reserve this stunning apartment before the end of August 2020 and not only Land Transaction Tax of £5000 will we include our Smooth Move Package of £2500 towards Estate Agents fees, £1000 towards legal fees and our comprehensive removals service.
+Apartment 38 is a stunning 2 bedroom 2nd floor apartment with a west facing balcony.
+It also benefits from an en-suite shower room, walk in wardrobe and a 2nd separate shower room.
+Reserve this stunning apartment before the end of September 2020 and not only receive the Land Transaction Tax of £5000 but will we include our Smooth Move Package of £2500 towards Estate Agents fees, £1000 towards legal fees and our comprehensive removals service.

-Nobody expects moving home to be easy, but our Smooth Move service is here to help you every step of the way; from the moment you make a reservation, through to the day you move in.
-As the UK’s leading retirement housebuilder, we’ve had years of experience helping to make things go more smoothly, which includes helping with the cost.
+Nobody expects moving home to be easy, but we’re here to help you every step of the way; from the moment you make a reservation, through to the day you move in.
+Our Smooth Move service ensures everything goes like clockwork, which includes helping with the cost*.

 To find our more please call 0800 201 4811.